Random models for singular SPDEs: Introduction

 The analytic machinery introduced by Hairer in \cite{Hai14} was complemented in subsequent joint works with Bruned \& Zambotti \cite{BHZ}, Chandra \cite{CH} and Bruned, Chandra \& Chevyrev \cite{BCCH} to provide a robust solution theory for a large class of (systems of) equations.
 The work \cite{BHZ} provided a systematic study of the algebraic setting needed to analyse singular stochastic PDEs from a regularity structures point of view.
 The work \cite{CH} proved the convergence of a general algorithm used to construct the random variables $P(\zeta,\dots,\zeta)(\omega)$ as limits in some appropriate spaces of quantities of the form

 for some finite sums of polynomial expressions $Q$ of $\zeta^\epsilon$ and $\epsilon$-dependent, a priori diverging, constants $c_Q^\epsilon$.
 We call {\sl BHZ renormalization} this construction, after the initials of the authors of the work \cite{BHZ}.
 (Amusingly these initials are very close to the initials BPHZ used to name the renormalization algorithm of Feynman graphs introduced by Bogoliubov \& Parasiuk in the 50s, and clarified later by some works of Hepp and Zimmermann.
-The BHZ renormalization algorithm is an elaboration of the BPHZ renormalization prescription on different types of objects.)
+The BHZ renormalization algorithm is an elaboration of the BPHZ renormalization prescription on different types of objects.
+Indeed, the BPHZ renormalisation corresponds to the inductive extraction-contraction of subdiagrams of negative degree in a Feynman diagram whereas the BHZ renormalisation performs extraction-contraction of subtrees with negative degree in a given decorated tree.
+The renormalised decorated trees are then mapped to stochastic iterated integrals and with the computation of its variance one obtains a family of renormalised Feynman diagrams in the sense of BPHZ.)
 The work \cite{BCCH} proved point 4 above.
 In the end for any given equation of a well-identified class of subcritical singular elliptic/parabolic semilinear stochastic PDEs there exists, under a small parameter condition, a unique solution to that equation in an appropriate equation-dependent function space.
 This solution depends continuously on the realization $\widehat\zeta(\omega)$ of the random enhanced noise.
 To contrast things, note that $\widehat\zeta(\omega)$ itself is only a measurable function of $\zeta(\omega)$.
 We refer the reader to the overviews \cite{ChandraWeber, CorwinShen} of Chandra \& Weber and Corwin \& Shen for non-technical introductions to the domain of semilinear singular SPDEs, to the books \cite{FrizHairer, Berglund} of Friz \& Hairer and Berglund for a mildly technical introduction to regularity structures, and to Bailleul \& Hoshino's Tourist's Guide \cite{RSGuide} for a thorough tour of the analytic and algebraic sides of the theory.
 Our previous work \cite{BailleulBruned} gives a short proof of a generalization of point 4, and some aspects of the renormalization problem are described in Hairer's lecture notes \cite{HairerTakagi}.

 \ssk